su466120534/telegram-web-monitor/README.md

    - Type a keyword in the input box
    - Press Enter or click "Add Keyword"
    - Add multiple keywords as needed
+   - For combined keywords (AND logic), use space between words
+     - Example: "binance api" will match messages containing both "binance" AND "api"
+     - Single keywords like "binance" or "api" will match independently
    - Click '×' next to a keyword to remove it

 ### Monitoring